sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 - periods every three digits, optional cents after a comma.

-- up to six digits without periods as only line contents.
+- up to six digits without periods as sole line contents.
 Allow up to nine digits if cents following a comma are present.

 Recognizes abbreviated and written-out quantities as follows: